-Irradiators are facilities that expose products such as food, food containers, spices, medical supplies and wood flooring to radiation to eliminate harmful bacteria, germs and insects or for hardening or other purposes.
-The gamma radiation does not leave any radioactive residue or cause any of the treated products to become radioactive themselves.
-The source of that radiation can be radioactive materials, an X-Ray tube or an electron beam.
+Irradiators expose products to gamma radiation to eliminate germs and insects or for other purposes.
+Food products, food containers, spices, fruits, plants and medical supplies are the most commonly irradiated products.
+The process does not leave radioactive residue or cause the treated products to become radioactive.
+The radiation can come from radioactive sealed sources, an x-ray tube or an electron beam.

-With proper design and operating procedures, commercial irradiators can be operated safely and without posing any significant radiation risk to workers or the public.
-Indeed in most cases the radiation exposure to workers is so low that it cannot be detected or distinguished from natural background levels of radiation.
-Because of the significant structures built to shield these operations, members of the public in the vicinity of an irradiation facility receive little, if any, radiation exposure from the irradiation sources.
-NRC regulations limit the exposure to members of the public from the operation of a licensed facility to no more than 100 millirems per year.
-(Each year, the average American receives about 300 millirems of exposure as a result of background radiation from natural sources.)
+With proper design and procedures, commercial irradiators can operate safely and pose no significant risk to workers or the public.
+In most cases exposure to workers is so low that it cannot be detected or distinguished from natural background radiation.
+(Each year, Americans receive about 300 millirems due to background radiation from natural sources.)
+The significant shielding required for these facilities means the public receives little, if any, exposure from the sources.
+NRC regulations limit the exposure to the public from a licensed facility to 100 millirems per year.

 Licensing and Inspection